A Fairly Thorough Guide to Understanding Velocity vs. Capacity

 Capacity is about estimation, but the estimate is educated.

 Capacity uses velocity, an average, as a starting point.
-From that baseline, you can build a prediction of how much you can do over the next sprint informed by more immediate circumstances.
+From that baseline, you can build a prediction of how much you can do over the next sprint informed by more immediate circumstances over a time frame.

 Estimate capacity by quantifying the amount of engineering time each team member can work in the upcoming sprint after accounting for time off, potential illness, and responsibilities outside of story development (such as maintenance work, PR review, meetings, etc.).